East Coast Main Line: Privatisation and renationalisation

+As part of the privatisation of British Rail in the mid-1990s, passenger operations on the ECML were offered to bidders as the InterCity East Coast franchise, and it was awarded to Great North Eastern Railway (GNER) in 1996.
+The advent of privatisation exacarbated the long-standing rivalvry between the East Coast Main Line and West Coast Main Line (WCML).
+Upon its creation, GNER had the benefit of the ECML upgrade programme having recently been completed, and the then-new InterCity 225 fleet, whereas the WCML was badly in need of upgrades, and such a programme had been cancelled by the government as it would have intefered with the privatisation process.
+However, since privatisation, that position has reversed, with the West Coast Main Line route modernisation and introduction of the British Rail Class 390 Pendelino giving the WCML the advantage until the Intercity Express Programme.

-As part of the privatisation of British Rail in the mid-1990s, passenger operations on the ECML were offered to bidders as the InterCity East Coast franchise.
-It was held by Great North Eastern Railway from 1996 until 2007, when the company experienced financial difficulties; the franchise then passed to National Express East Coast until in 2009, when it too encountered financial problems and the government was forced to run the franchise itself as 'East Coast'.
-Another attempt at returning the franchise to private-sector operation was made by Virgin Trains East Coast in 2015, but this failed in 2018, and thus since then it has been run by the public sector through the government's operator of last resort procedure under the London North Eastern Railway brand.
+The franchise was held by GNER until 2007, when the company experienced financial difficulties; the franchise then passed to National Express East Coast until in 2009, when it too encountered financial problems and the government was forced to run the franchise itself as East Coast.
+Another attempt at returning the franchise to private-sector operation was made by Virgin Trains East Coast in 2015, but this failed in 2018; thus, since then, it has been run by the public sector through the government's operator of last resort procedure under the London North Eastern Railway brand.

 Route alterations

 The route of the ECML has been altered or diverted several times, beginning with the opening of the King Edward VII Bridge in Newcastle upon Tyne in 1906.
 Later, the Penmanshiel tunnel collapse in the Scottish Borders in 1979 necessitated urgent works to divert the line around the irreparably-damaged tunnel; ultimately the line was closed for five months and around 1 km of the original alignment had to be abandoned.